 After permanently relocating to the US, Afsana immersed herself in learning social & environmental justice issues and solutions, gained hands-on experience by working with social entrepreneurs, and consequently completed her MBA from Brandeis University in Waltham, MA.
 Before joining Adasina Social Capital, she worked as a senior analyst at a Boston-based racial equity-focused fund, where she conducted due diligence on startups and nonprofits aimed at creating wealth for people of color in the greater Boston area.
 She also worked as an investment analyst at a values-aligned wealth management firm, where she researched ESG strategies of publicly traded funds and conducted due diligence on social & environmental impact-focused small businesses, CDFIs, and other private investment vehicles.

-As an institutional due diligence specialist at Adasina, Afsana is committed to advancing racial, gender, economic, and climate justice through her work, and to helping investors understand Adasina’s strategy and methodology.
+As a Business Development Director at Adasina, Afsana is committed to advancing racial, gender, economic, and climate justice through her work, and to helping investors understand Adasina’s strategy and methodology.